TomSzymko/grails-ide-oxygen/README.md

 # Known issues

 * support for Grails 1.3 was removed from this version of plugin
-* Grails project is not starting in debug mode
 * I did not changed plugin versioning, it is same as original one (to be fixed some day)

 # Building Grails IDE